 Planning: Based on its reasoning, the system develops action plans.
 This might involve multi-step workflows, resource allocation decisions, or strategic adjustments.

-Execution: The system implements its plan by triggering actions-sending messages, updating databases, initiating processes, or coordinating with other systems.
+Execution: The system implements its plan by triggering actions: sending messages, updating databases, initiating processes, or coordinating with other systems.

 Learning: Outcomes feed back into the system, improving future perception and reasoning.